Energy management: Energy strategies of companies

 Many companies are trying to promote its image and time protect the climate through a proactive and public energy strategy.
 General Motors (GM) strategy is based on continuous improvement.
 Furthermore, they have six principles: e.g. restoring and preserving the environment, reducing waste and pollutants, educating the public about environmental conservation, collaboration for the development of environmental laws and regulations.

 Nokia created its first climate strategy in 2006.
 The strategy tries to evaluate the energy consumption and greenhouse gas emissions of products and operations and sets reduction targets accordingly.
 Furthermore, their environmental efforts is based on four key issues: substance management, energy efficiency, recycling, promoting environmental sustainability.

 The energy strategy of Volkswagen (VW) is based on environmentally friendly products and a resource-efficient production according to the "Group Strategy 2018".
 Almost all locations of the Group are certified to the international standard ISO 14001 for environmental management systems.

-When looking at the energy strategies of companies it is important to you have the topic greenwashing in mind.
-This is a form of propaganda in which green strategies are used to promote the opinion that an organization's aims are environmentally friendly.
+Greenwashing is the incorporation of green strategies to create an environmentally friendly image of an organization, despite action indicating otherwise.
+It can be weaponized to delay environmental action.